RemiKalbe/sapper-oidc/README.md

     recursive: false /* This means that only /privateOnlyHere requires the user to be logged in, /privateOnlyHere/1234569 doesn't require the user to be logged in*/, },
 ];

-const options = {
-  issuerURL: "https://accounts.google.com/", // See your identity provider documentation
-  clientID: "8db8f07d-547d-4e8b-8d8b-218fc08b7188",
-  clientSecret: "3nxeS5K3mFe.5Hv7Gvjp6xUWq~",
-  redirectURI: "http://127.0.0.1:3000/cb", // This is the URL the idp will redirect the user to.
-It must be the callback route that you will define bellow.
-  sessionMaxAge: 60 * 60 * 24 * 7, // How long does a user's session lives for (in seconds)
-  authRequestMaxAge: 60 * 60, // How much time before an auth request is deemed invalid (in seconds). authPath, refreshPath, protectedPaths,
-  authSuccessfulRedirectPath: "http://127.0.0.1:3000/", // Where do you want the user to be redirected to upon successful auth
-  authFailedRedirectPath: "http://127.0.0.1:3000/error", // Where do you want the user to be redirected to upon failed auth
-  callbackPath: "/cb", // The route of the callback
-  scope: "openid profile offline_access", // You must have at least openid and offline_access
-  redisURL: "", // The URL of the Redis server.
-Format: [redis[s]:]//[[user][:password@]][host][:port][/db-number][?db=db-number[&password=bar[&option=value]]] (More info avaliable at IANA).
-  // It default to: 127.0.0.1:6379 with no password
-};
-export const client = new SapperOIDCClient(options);
 ```

 ### Server side configuration